 Applications for Adult and College Student Volunteers are accepted on an ongoing basis.
-Applications for Junior (High School) Volunteers are available annually in February and March.
+Applications for high-school aged Junior Volunteer program are available annually in February.
 Please note that the application packet for Junior Volunteers is different from the Adult/College application.

 How to obtain the Adult/College application packet

 - Request an application from the Volunteer Services office by calling (530) 332-4575,

 - Stop by our office at 1465 Esplanade, in Chico, during regular business hours.